-In this tutorial we will show you how to install and configuration ExpressionEngine on Ubuntu 15.04.
-For those of you who didn’t know, ExpressionEngine content management system software is proprietary software designed to create stunning websites and simplify the content creation process.
-Developed by EllisLab, Inc., it’s a beautiful, authoritative system that is popular with individual users, companies and non-profits that create content-driven sites.
+In this tutorial, we will show you how to install ExpressionEngine on Ubuntu 15.04.
+For those of you who didn’t know, ExpressionEngine content management system software is a proprietary software designed to create stunning websites and simplify the content creation process.
+Developed by EllisLab, Inc., it’s a beautiful, authoritative system that is popular with individual users, companies, and non-profits that create content-driven sites.
 This application offers a wide range of capabilities that will suit your diverse needs.

 Install ExpressionEngine on Ubuntu 15.04